drdk/nysgerrig-trivselsbarometer/README.md

 This git project conatains 3 project made with create-react-app: student, teacher and common

 Common are a react lib contain code used by both teacher and student.
-Before you can run student and teacher you must build common to your disk  "C:\\git\\nysgerrig-trivselsbarometer\\common.
+Before you can run student and teacher you must build common to your disk.

 #This project is with inspiration from:
 https://github.com/facebook/create-react-app